rustyscreeps/screeps-starter-rust/README.md

 # Clone the starter
 git clone https://github.com/rustyscreeps/screeps-starter-rust.git
 cd screeps-starter-rust
+# note: if you customize the name of the crate, you'll need to update the MODULE_NAME
+# variable in the javascript/main.js file with the updated name

-# Copy the example config, and set up at least one deployment mode
+# Copy the example config, and set up at least one deployment mode.
+# Configure credentials if you'd like to upload directly, or a directory to copy to
+# if you'd prefer to use the game client to deploy:
 cp example-screeps.toml screeps.toml
 nano screeps.toml
-# configure credentials (API key) if you'd like to upload directly,
-# or a directory to copy to if you'd prepfer to use the game client to deploy

-# build tool:
-cargo screeps --help
-# compile the module without deploying anywhere
-cargo screeps build
-# compile plus deploy to the configured 'upload' mode; any section name you
+# Compile plus deploy to the configured 'upload' mode; any section name you
 # set up in your screeps.toml for different environments and servers can be used
 cargo screeps deploy -m upload
-# or if you've set a default mode in your configuration, simply use:
-cargo screeps deploy
 ```

 [screeps]: https://screeps.com/